themagicalmammal/howtolinux/README.md

 ### Productivity Apps
 #### 1. [Kinto](https://github.com/rbreaves/kinto)
-Key remapper that makes Mac user's transition to Linux easier.
+Key remapper that makes mac user's transition to Linux easier.
+It provides macOS keyboard shortcuts.
+So, if you miss your mac shortcut style you can use this.

 ### Entertainment Apps
 #### 1. Spotify for Music